Brooklyn man who left family to become ISIS sniper gets life plus 70 years in prison

 After a two-week trial in Brooklyn Federal Court, a jury found him guilty on Feb.
 7 of providing material support to terrorists, conspiracy and obstructing justice.

-Asainov nodded as Assistant U.S. Attorney J. Matthew Haggans described his continued devotion to the ISIS cause, and smiled and flashed a thumbs up at his mother, who sat in the courtroom gallery.
+Asainov nodded as Assistant U.S. Attorney J. Matthew Haggans described his continued devotion to the Islamic State cause, and smiled and flashed a thumbs up at his mother, who sat in the courtroom gallery.

 “If released he will act in the service of ISIS again.
 There is no doubt,” Haggans said.
 “The defendant chooses violence.
 Do not give him the opportunity to inflict his choices on the world ever again.”